luxgile/ScriptTemplateCreator/README.md

 - Default is more friendly and helps you to visualize better the template and possible problems it could have.
 - Raw let's you write any content you want in the template if you need more freedom.

 You can save the template data as ScriptableObjects in case you want to modify or save them.
-The package have some templates already including:
+The package have some templates already, including:
 - Empty Class
 - Empty Monobehaviour
 - Empty ScriptableObject